5.0 / 162+ Google Reviews

 Your summer energy bill jumped 30% but nothing changed in your home.
 Here are the hidden culprits behind high cooling costs in Grapevine.

 You open your summer electric bill and nearly fall over. $450?
 Last month was $310.
 You didn't change your thermostat setting.
 You didn't leave windows open.
 What's going on?
-Let's diagnose why your Grapevine cooling costs spiked and what you can do about it.
+We see this scenario constantly—from a two-story home in Southlake where bills jumped 40% in one summer, to a ranch house in Flower Mound paying $500/month to cool 2,200 square feet.
+Let's diagnose why your cooling costs spiked and what you can do about it.

 Rate Increases: Check Your Per-kWh Cost First